Algebraic dynamic programming

 We found the shortest path!

-An astute reader might remark, however: “Hey, sure, you have found the shortest path, but it cost you \( O(n^4) \) complexity!”
+An astute reader might say: “Hey, sure, you have found the shortest path, but it cost you \( O(n^4) \) complexity!”
 Yes.
 Here, each matrix-matrix product costs \( n^3 \) multiplications and we do \( n \) of those, so we get very very bad complexity.
+We could organize the way we do exponentiation more efficiently (by leveraging \( M^{2n + k} = (M^{n})^2M^k \)) making the computation \( O(n^3

 \begin{equation*}